Sheaves of ultradifferentiable functions: Geometric sheaves of smooth functions

 \end{Cor} In order to formulate the quasianalytic Holmgren Theorem we recall that a $\mathcal{C}^1$-hypersurface $X\subseteq\Omega$ is characteristic at some point $x\in X$ for a linear differential operator $P$ in $\Omega$ if there is a defining function $\varphi$ of $X$ near $x$ such that $(x, d\varphi(x))\in\Char P$. \begin{Thm} Let $P$ be a differential operator of class $\sheaf{}$ in $\Omega$.
 If $X\subseteq\Omega$ is a non-characteristic hypersurface at $x_0$ and $u\in\Distr[\Omega]{n}$ is a solution of $Pu=0$ which vanishes on one side of $X$ near $x_0$ then $u$ vanishes on a full neighborhood of $x_0$. \end{Thm} Obviously we can formulate Theorem \ref{QuasiHolmgren} for differential operators defined on manifolds of class $\sheaf{}$ and, using \ref{VectorMicroEll}, we can also consider differential operators acting on sections of vector bundles, cf.~\cite[Remark 7.8]{Fuerdoes20}.

 Following \cite[Section 7]{Fuerdoes20} we could continue with proving extensions of uniqueness statements for analytic differential operators from e.g.~\cite{Bony69}, \cite{Bony76}, \cite{Zachm69} and \cite{Zachm72}.
 However this would require a deep dive in the geometric theory of linear differential operators which is beyond the scope of this article.
-Here we only formulate only the following statement for sum of squares operators.
-Recall, cf.~\cite{Hoe67}, that a collection $Q_1,\dotsc,Q_N$ of real-valued vector fields defined on $\Omega\subseteq\R[n]$ is of finite type if the Lie algebra generated by $Q_1,\dotsc,Q_N$ span $\R^n$ at each point of $\Omega$. \begin{Thm} Suppose that $Q_1,\dotsc,Q_N$ are a collection of real vector fields of class $\sheaf{}$, which are of finite type.
+Here we only formulate the following statement for sum of squares operators, which proof can easily be adapted from the proof of \cite[Corollary 7.15]{Fuerdoes20}, using Theorem \ref{NaganoThm}.
+Recall, cf.~\cite{Hoe67}, that a collection $Q_1,\dotsc,Q_N$ of real-valued vector fields defined on $\Omega\subseteq\R[n]$ is of finite type if the Lie algebra generated by $Q_1,\dotsc,Q_N$ span $\R^n$ at each point of $\Omega$. \begin{Thm} Suppose that $Q_1,\dotsc,Q_N$ are a collection of real vector fields of class $\sheaf{}$, which are of finite type in an open connected set $\Omega\subseteq\R[n]$.
 Moreover set $P=\sum_{j=1}^N Q_j^2$.
-If $u\in\Distr[\Omega]{u}$ is a solution of $Pu=0$ which vanishes on an open subset of $\Omega$ then $u\equiv 0$ in $\Omega$. \end{Thm}
+If $u\in\Distr[\Omega]{n}$ is a solution of $Pu=0$ which vanishes on an open subset of $\Omega$ then $u\equiv 0$ in $\Omega$. \end{Thm}